 - Meanwhile Slate's Future Tense blog looked at How Artificial Intelligence Might Monetize Fan Fiction.
 "A fan fiction writer e-publishes a story he wrote using the main characters, a vegan vampire who runs a butcher shop and a werewolf who turns into a plumber at full moon.
 His book sells millions of downloads, too.
 Did the fan fiction writer do anything prohibited by law?
 Not necessarily.
 As U.S. copyright law anticipates only human authors, it is reasonable to read it as providing no copyright protection to authors that are not human.
 The fan fiction writer can use the Super Potter Brothers characters as much as he wants; they’re in the public domain.
 Anyone can use them and make money from them, including the movie studios."

-What tech-related fandom issues have you come across?
-Write about it on Fanlore!
+What fandom takedown cases have you seen?
+Write about them on Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a roundup post, and inclusion of a link doesn't mean that it is endorsed by the OTW.